-Put this delicious Pork Wellington with Port wine sauce on your Christmas menu!
-You can assemble it on the previous day, then you'll only need to bake it 25 minutes on d-day!
+This very easy pork Wellington with Port wine sauce recipe is delicious and so flavorful!
+Perfect for entertaining, you can assemble it on the previous day, then you'll only need to bake it 25 minutes on d-day!
 You can make this recipe with turkey breast, beef or venison instead.
 Pork tenderloin on a layer of chopped mushrooms, wrapped in puff pastry dough!

 The original Wellington recipe is made with beef tenderloin of course and I love it but pork tenderloin, which is rather a dry cut on its own, fits perfectly for this recipe too.
 The layer of chopped mushrooms lends it some moisture and enhances its flavor.

 Pork Wellington is a great recipe for parties as you can prepare it the day before and just pop it in the oven on D-day!

 Pork Wellington is a briefly seared pork tenderloin covered with a layer of cooked chopped mushrooms, wrapped in puff pastry dough.